 However it seems to me that it would be not unreasonable at this stage if nothing more can be done medically, to provide palliative care and pain relief.
 Diamorphine is specifically prescribed for pain and is commonly used for pain in terminal care.
 Diamorphine is compatible with Midazolam and can be mixed in the same syringe driver.
-Diamorphine subcutaneously after oral morphine, is usually given at a maximum ratio of 1 - 2 (i.e. up to 10 mgs Diamorphine in 20 mgs of Oramorphine).
-The maximum amount of Oramorphine she had received in 24 hours was 45 mgs prior to starting the syringe driver pump.
+Diamorphine subcutaneously after oral morphine, is usually given at a maximum ratio of 1-2 (i.e. up to 10 mgs Diamorphine in 20 mgs of Oramorphine).
+The maximum amount of Oramorphine she had received in 24 hours was 45 mas prior to starting the syringe driver pump.
 Thus if her pain was not controlled, it would be appropriate to give a higher dose of Diamorphine and by convention this would be 50% greater than the previous days (Wessex Guideline) but some people might give up to 100%.
 A starting dose of Diamorphine of 20 - 40 mgs in 24 hours would seem appropriate.
-Mrs Richards was prescribed 40 mgs, which in my view is just within prescribing guidelines yet seem high for someone who had been identified as "sensitive to Oramorph" by Dr Barton on the 14th August (29).
+Mrs Richards was prescribed 40 mgs, which in my view is just within prescribing guidelines yet seem high for someone who had been identified as "sensitive to Oramorph" by Dr Barton on the 14th

+August (29).

-Midazolam is widely used subcutaneously in doses from 5 - 80 mgs for 24 hours and is particularly used for terminal restlessness.
+- 4.11 Midazolam is widely used subcutaneously in doses from 5 80 mgs for 24 hours and is particularly used for terminal restlessness.
 The dose of Midazolam used was 20 mgs for 24 hours which is within current guidance, although many believe that elderly patients may need a lower dose of 5 - 20 mgs per 24 hours (Palliative Care.
-Chapter 23 in Brocklehurst's Text Book of Geriatric Medicine 6th Edition 2003).

-- 4.12 It was documented that Mrs Richards is peaceful on this dose in the syringe driver and a rattly chest is documented in the medical notes on 21st prior to her death (30). - 4.13 I understand the cause of death on the death certificate was: - 1a) Bronchopneumonia

-In my view a correct Death Certificate would have said:
+Chapter 23 in Brocklehurst's Text Book of Geriatric Medicine 6th Edition 2003). - 4.12 It was documented that Mrs Richards is peaceful on this dose in the syringe driver and a rattly chest is documented in the medical notes on 21st prior to her death (30). - 4.13 I understand the post mortem and the cause of death said: 1a Bronchopneumonia.
+In my view the correct Death Certificate would have said: 1a Fractured Neck of Femur 2 Severe dementia.